|Other IL Resources|

 1917-18 WWI Draft Registrations

-Cities, Towns & Villages located in Fayette County include St. Elmo, Vandalia, Bingham, Brownstown, Farina, Ramsey, St. Peter.
+Cities and towns located in the County include St. Elmo, Vandalia, Bingham, Brownstown, Farina, Ramsey, St. Peter.

-Townships located in Fayette County include Kaskaskia, LaClede, Bowling Green, Avena, Bear Grove, Carson, Ramsey, Pope, North Hurricane, Otego, Lone Grove, Loudon, South Hurricane, Sharon, Shafter, Sefton, Seminary, Vandalia, Wheatland, Wilberton.
+Townships located in the County include Kaskaskia, LaClede, Bowling Green, Avena, Bear Grove, Carson, Ramsey, Pope, North Hurricane, Otego, Lone Grove, Loudon, South Hurricane, Sharon, Shafter, Sefton, Seminary, Vandalia, Wheatland, Wilberton.

 Fayette County vital records can be found at the Illinois Department of Public Health has copies of birth, marriage, divorce and death records.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Illinois for current fees and application process.